EricLWang/self/Codex.md

 * Free college education should be available to all who want it.
 * The instinctive reaction towards the homeless should be compassion, not fear.
 * We should all practice asking better questions.
 Small talk is lazy.
+* People should show love, appreciation, and gratitude more frequently, and more intensely.

 ## Personal Canon